Pendennis Club: The Old Fashioned Whisky Cocktail

-The recipe for the Old Fashioned in use at the Pendennis Club includes the basic cocktail components including sugar & water (simple syrup) and bitters - but with the Angostura brand required.
-In addition, fine Bourbon whisky is required and, also are one or more fruits: the recipe used at the Club since at least the 1930s calls for the use of an orange slice, cherry, and a lemon twist with the former two muddled in the simple syrup.
+The recipe for the Old Fashioned in use at the Pendennis Club includes the basic cocktail components including sugar and water (simple syrup) and bitters – but with the Angostura brand required.
+In addition, fine Bourbon whisky is required and, also are one or more fruits: the recipe used at the club since at least the 1930s calls for the use of an orange slice, cherry, and a lemon twist with the former two muddled in the simple syrup.

-One or more bartenders at the Pendennis Club have undisputedly created several other libations.
-The Pendennis Toddy was included in Straub's Manual.
-The recipe for the Pendennis Club Cocktail of then Club head bartender Martin Cuneo was published in the July 1934 edition of Esquire magazine.
-In a 2015 article in Saveur, bartender Toby Cecchini described that "the Pendennis Club Cocktail has a mesmerizing balance of flavors: sweet, tart, and packed with spice and strength all at the same time."
-Finally, Pendennis Champagne Punch has been enjoyed by generations of Club members.